choria-io/website/docs/content/adapters/natsstream/_index.md

 }
 ```

+You can find a JSON Schema for this in our [Schemas Repository](https://choria.io/schemas/choria/adapters/natsstream/v1/output.json).

 ## Choria Stream Replicator

 The data is created to be specifically compatible with the [Choria Stream Replicator](https://github.com/choria-io/stream-replicator), using this tool combined with NATS Streaming and this Adapter you can create a metadata processing pipeline of tremendous scale capable of spanning the globe.